The Curriculum Choice

 • Apps

 I am always looking for fun ways to teach my boys with a hands on approach.
 The other thing I am looking for is easy to use curriculum to accomplish that task.
 I found some wonderful hands on products that my kids just love to work on and put together.
-Evan Moor publishing has a line of History Pockets which helps bring history alive in your children grades 1-6.
+Evan-Moor History Pockets help bring history alive in your children grades 1-6.

 As your child is learning about history, he/she is building a portfolio with hands on projects that slip into pockets.
 I was so excited to see how it all got put together.
 The pockets were much larger than I originally thought it would be.
 It made it much easier to store all the things we made and also very fun to do.